To understand what a backconnect proxy is a basic understanding of regular proxies is needed first.

 - Backconnect Proxies can handle every kind of internet traffic and software like traditional proxies.

-- Backconnect Proxies generally get blacked/banned less often because they run on residential IP addresses.
+- Backconnect Proxies generally get blocked/banned less often because they run on residential IP addresses.

 - Backconnect Proxies are easier to deal with when making hundreds or thousands of connections because there is just one IP address.